corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 You can set `name`, `vendor`, and `licence` to any string, they don’t have to be Corda identities.

 Target versioning is a new concept introduced in Corda 4.
-Learn more by reading versioning.
-Setting a target version of 4 opts in to changes that might not be 100% backwards compatible, such as API semantics changes or disabling workarounds for bugs that may be in your apps, so by doing this you are promising that you have thoroughly tested your app on the new version.
-Using a high target version is a good idea because some features and improvements are only available to apps that opt in.

-The minimum platform version is the platform version of the node that you require, so if you start using new APIs and features in Corda 4, you should set this to 4.
-Unfortunately Corda 3 and below do not know about this metadata and don’t check it, so your app will still be loaded in such nodes and may exhibit undefined behaviour at runtime.
-However it’s good to get in the habit of setting this properly for future releases.
+Before you set values for `targetPlatformVersion` and `minimumPlatformVersion`, read our guide on [Versioning](cordapps/versioning.md).

+CorDapps running Corda 3 or older, don't support CorDapp metadata.
+This means that your CorDapp may exhibit undefined behaviour at runtime when loaded in nodes that use a newer version.
+Even so, it's best practice to complete this metadata ready for upgrades to future versions.

 {{< note >}}
-Whilst it’s currently a convention that Corda releases have the platform version number as their major version i.e. Corda 3.4 implements platform version 3, this is not actually required and may in future not hold true.
-You should know the platform version of the node releases you want to target.
+Corda versions and platform versions don't aligned, especially in later versions.
+For example Corda version 4.8 is platform version 10.
+See the [platform version matrix](#platform-version-matrix) for further information.
 {{< /note >}}

-The new `versionId` number is a version code for **your** app, and is unrelated to Corda’s own versions.
+`versionId` is a version code for **your** CorDapp, and is unrelated to Corda’s own versions.
-It is currently used for informative purposes only.
+It is used for informative purposes only.

-**Split your app into contract and workflow `.jar` files.** The duplication between `contract` and `workflow` blocks exists because you should split your app into two separate `.jar` files/modules, one that contains on-ledger validation code like states and contracts, and one for the rest (called by convention the “workflows” module although it can contain a lot more than just flows: services would also go here, for instance).
-For simplicity, here we use one `.jar` file for both, but this is in general an anti-pattern and can result in your flow logic code being sent over the network to arbitrary third party peers, even though they don’t need it.
+#### Split your CorDapp into contract and workflow `.jar` files
+The duplication between `contract` and `workflow` blocks exists because you should split your CorDapp into two separate `.jar` files/modules.
+One should contain on-ledger validation code, like states and contracts.
+The other should contain workflows and anything else, such as services.

+Historically one `.jar` file has been used for both, but this can result in sending your flow logic code over the network to arbitrary third-party peers, even though they don’t need it.

-In future, the version ID attached to the workflow `.jar` file will also be used to help implement smoother upgrade and migration features.
-You may directly reference the gradle version number of your app when setting the CorDapp specific versionId identifiers if this follows the convention of always being a whole number starting from 1.
+For later versions, the `versionId` parameter attached to the workflow `.jar` file will also help with smoother upgrades and migration features.
+You may directly reference the Gradle version number of your CorDapp when setting the CorDapp specific `versionId` identifiers, if this follows the convention of always being a whole number starting from 1.

-If you use the finance demo app, you should adjust your dependencies so you depend on the finance-contracts and finance-workflows artifacts from your own contract and workflow `.jar` file respectively.
+If you use the finance demo CorDapp, adjust your dependencies to the finance-contracts and finance-workflows artifacts from your own contract and workflow `.jar` file respectively.

-### 4. Remove custom configuration from the node.conf file
+### 4. Remove custom configuration from your node.conf file

 CorDapps can no longer access custom configuration items in the `node.conf` file.
 Any custom CorDapp configuration should be added to a
 CorDapp configuration file.
-The Node’s configuration will not be accessible.
+The node’s configuration will not be accessible.
 CorDapp configuration files should be placed in the
-*config* subdirectory of the Node’s *cordapps* folder.
-The name of the file should match the name of the `.jar` file of the CorDapp (eg; if your
+*config* subdirectory of the node’s *cordapps* folder.
+The name of the file should match the name of the `.jar` file of the CorDapp.
+For example, if your
-CorDapp is called `hello-0.1.jar` the configuration file needed would be `cordapps/config/hello-0.1.conf`).
+CorDapp is called `hello-0.1.jar`, you'll need a configuration file called `cordapps/config/hello-0.1.conf`).

-If you are using the `extraConfig` of a `node` in the `deployNodes` Gradle task to populate custom configuration for testing, you will need to make the following change so that:
+If you are using the `extraConfig` of a `node` in the `deployNodes` Gradle task to populate custom configuration for testing, you will need to change:

 ```groovy
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {